 - Half an hour before cooking, remove the ribs from the fridge, rinse and pat dry.
 Leave till the ribs are room temperature/ about 20 minutes.

 - Put the meat in a pot over high heat.
 Add the rest of the ingredients and give them a stir to make sure everything is mixed well.
-Once it's come to a boil, turn down the heat to low whilst maintaining a gentle simmer.
+Once it's come to a boil, turn down to low heat whilst maintaining a gentle simmer.

-- Cover and leave it for 40 minutes.
+- Cover and leave it for 40 minutes over low fire.
 Give it a stir every now and then, making sure there's enough liquid in the pot and that you give the ribs a toss.

 - After 40 minutes, uncover the pot and increase the heat so that everything comes to a sizzling boil.
+This is the key step to making the pork caramelised you want a thick, sticky sauce but you don't want it to burn.
 Keep stirring till most of the sauce has evaporated and is a thick glaze consistency.

 Note: The portion size of these sticky glazed 12345 pork ribs is pretty small.
 If you want to increase the amount, keep in mind that the time required to reduce the sauce will also increase.

-If you try this recipe, let me know what you think!
-And if you feel that your original ribs recipe is a better contender for the title of Best, Easy, Sticky Chinese Ribs Recipe, I’d love to learn how you cook yours!
+If you try this caramelized pork spare ribs recipe, let me know what you think!
+And if you feel that your original ribs recipe is a better contender for the title of Best, Easy, Sticky Chinese Ribs Recipe, I'd love to learn how you cook yours!